Sarthak221198/Netflix-Clone-DevSecOps/README.md

 You'll be prompted to log in to Grafana.
 The default username is "admin," and the default password is also "admin."

-# Step 8: Change the Default Password
+# Change the Default Password
 When you log in for the first time, Grafana will prompt you to change the default password for security reasons.
 Follow the prompts to set a new password.

-# Step 9: Add Prometheus Data Source
+# Add Prometheus Data Source
 To visualize metrics, add a data source:

 1. Click on the gear icon (⚙️) in the left sidebar to open the "Configuration" menu.